 Have you ever noticed how different pro drummers have varying drum setups?
 When we start playing the drums, we’re all taught to position the drum set in a certain way.
 As drummers get savvier behind the kit, they start developing certain preferences.
 This is how different drum set positioning comes about.

 There are so many possibilities when it comes to drum kit setups.
-However, there are a few common ones that most drummers typically go for.
-We’re going to look through those.
+However, there are a few common configurations that most drummers typically go for.
+We’re going to look through those with diagrams.
 We’re also going to talk through why changing your setup every now and then can be very beneficial.
 Let’s dive in!

 Choosing a Drum Kit Setup